State's new coronavirus cases drop 34% in day to 4,544; deaths subside to 44

 Mortality rate

-The mortality rate compares positive cases against deaths.The state's rate was 2.0 percent for all deaths and cases, including nonresidents, compared with 2.3 percent in the United States and 2.4 percent worldwide, which neared 1,309,000 deaths and passed 53.7 million cases Thursday, according to Worldometers.info.
+The mortality rate compares positive cases against deaths.The state's rate was 2.0 percent for all deaths and cases, including nonresidents, compared with 2.3 percent in the United States and 2.4 percent worldwide, which passed 1,317,000 deaths and passed 54.3 million cases Saturday, according to Worldometers.info.

 Palm Beach County's rate is 2.8 percent (-0.1 in one day) compared with Broward at 1.7 percent and Miami-Dade with 1.9 percent.
 With much fewer deaths, the mortality rate is 3.6 percent in St. Lucie, 3.0 in Martin, 2.9 percent in Indian River and Okeechobee 2.3 percent.